 Why Embedding Artificial Intelligence is Critical for Successful Digital Marketing

-In fact, in some ways this digitization has created its own challenges.
 Everyone does digital marketing, and everybody is doing more of it these days.
 Consider these statistics:

-• Statistica also estimates ad spending on the social media will reach $110,628 million in 2021 and steadily increase to $138,412 million by 2025.
+• Statistica also estimates ad spending on the social media will reach $276.7 billion in 2025 and is expected to grow with a 10.09% annual growth rate (CAGR 2025-2029), reaching $406.45 billion by 2029.

 And those are just a few of the channels digital marketers use.
 All are becoming flooded quickly, and people are drowning in sea of digital noise.
 To rise above this and get outstanding results, you need to embed Artificial Intelligence (AI) into your digital marketing.